Ann-Geo/Disk-failures-in-HPC-2024/README.md

 Please cite the following the if you use the analysis or datasets from this repo:

-1. Collection of Disk Failure Events from Alpine, the Parallel File System for Summit Supercomputer
 @article{new-alpine-dataset,
 title = {Collection of Disk Failure Events from Alpine, the Parallel File System for Summit Supercomputer}, author = {George, Anjus and Hanley, Jesse and Zimmer, Christopher},